-Streak ends: Americans finally lose Olympic backstroke race
+Northern lights: Alaska teen shocks with Olympic swim gold

 It was the first backstroke defeat for the U.S. men at the Olympics since the Barcelona Games.
 They won 12 straight golds at the last six Olympics, including Murphy’s sweep of the 100 and 200 back at the 2016 Rio Olympics.

+“Winning an Olympic gold medal means you’re the best in the world,” Murphy said.
+“Being third in the world is no slouch.”

-It was also a good morning for Australia and Britain.
+Along with the Russia, it was good morning for Australia and Britain.

-World record-holder Kaylee McKeown gave the Australian women another gold medal with a victory in the women’s 100 backstroke, setting an Olympic record.
+World record-holder Kaylee McKeown gave the Aussie women another gold medal with a victory in the women’s 100 backstroke, setting an Olympic record.

 Her winning time of 57.47 was just off the world mark she set this year of 57.45.
-The silver went to Canada’s Kylie Masse in 57.72, while former world record-holder Regan Smith of the United States settled for the bronze at 58.05.
+The silver went to Canada’s Kylie Masse in 57.72, while former world record-holder Regan Smith of the United States grabbed the bronze at 58.05.

-Coming into the Olympics, Australia had not an individual women’s title since 2008.
-Now they have two, with McKeown’s gold coming after Ariarne Titmus’ victory Monday in the 400 freestyle.
+Coming into these Olympics, Australia had not won an individual women’s title since 2008.
+They’ve already got two in Tokyo, with McKeown’s gold coming after Ariarne Titmus’ victory Monday in the 400 freestyle.

+“My legs were definitely hurting with the last 20 to go,” McKeown said.
+“I’m sure it would have been pretty noticeable on the TV.
+But you know I’ve trained for that and I knew I had a really strong backend and a really good chance to be on the podium.”

 Britain went 1-2 in the men’s 200 freestyle.
 Tom Dean captured the gold in 1 minute, 44.22 seconds, while teammate Duncan Scott picked up the silver in 1:44.26.
 The bronze went to Brazil’s Fernando Scheffer at 1:44.66.